pace-primates/paceR/README.md

 #> ..          ...        ...     ...         ...     ...
 ```

-Currently, there following functions are available:
+Currently, the following functions are available:

 -   `getv_CensusMonthly()`
 -   `getv_Individual()`